 Many of our patients who are considering Rhinoplasty surgery in Pittsburgh have questions about the degree of possible scarring that can occur.
 During Open Rhinoplasty, the external incision is closed along the columella.
 The columella is the small strip of skin that runs between the right and left nostril.
 Happily, this incision heals very inconspicuously if Rhinoplasty surgery is performed by an experienced surgeon.
 The great majority of Rhinoplasty procedures in the United States are performed with an open technique, and the healing of this scar is virtually never a concern for patients.
 During closed Rhinoplasty, the incisions are made inside of the nostrils and should be undetectable.
 The trade off when utilizing a closed Rhinoplasty approach is the reduced ability of the surgeon to visualize the anatomy of the nose.
 Given this trade-off, each surgeon makes the decision between closed versus open Rhinoplasty based on their own experience and the particular goals for each patient.
 Dr. Leong is fully comfortable with both approaches to Rhinoplasty and will discuss which approach is most appropriate for you at the time of your consultation.

 There are many considerations that need to be taken into account during the healing process of a rhinoplasty.
 Certain things that one may assume would have no effect on a rhinoplasty recovery, can actually play a substantial role and possibly hinder the results.
-Playing a musical instrument is similar to physical activity, therefore, it is not recommended to resume for approximately a month.
+It is important to try to avoid sneezing through your nose post Rhinoplasty.
+No one can control when they will sneeze and when they won’t, however, sneezing with your mouth open after undergoing a Rhinoplasty will help prevent blowing air into the tissues of the nose.
+It is possible that sneezing through your nose within a couple weeks after surgery will cause pressure build up by pushing air into your subcutaneous tissues from the incisions which will then result in a nose bleed.
+Also, playing a musical instrument is similar to physical activity, therefore, it is not recommended to resume for approximately a month.
 Blowing into an instrument or exerting an excess amount of energy within weeks after surgery could be harmful to the healing process of the nose.
 Importantly, the patient can increase the air pressure inside the nose when they use a wind instrument.
 This could possibly increase nasal secretions getting inside a healing incision and slightly increase the risk of an infection.
 It is important for patients to start off slow when the time is appropriate to resume physical and normal activity.
 Patients should be in tuned with their body and build up to their pre-surgery activity level.
 If something doesn’t feel right, patients must listen to those signs and ease in slower to the activity.

 What is the Cost of Rhinoplasty in Pittsburgh?